duyunshu/lucid-dreaming-for-exp-replay/data_and_plots/README.md

     $ tar -xzvf LiDER_data.tar.gz

 This will produce folder `LiDER_data`, which contains reward pickle files for all experiments in the paper.
-This folder should be placed under *this* folder `data_and_plots`:
+This folder should be placed under folder `data_and_plots` (i.e., *this* folder):
 ```
 lucid-dreaming-for-exp-replay
 └──LiDER